em00k/modp-zxnext/README.md

 https://www.youtube.com/watch?v=Xo5NORTXqXs

+Note playback rate is 12750 mono, samples will be "resampled"

 .modp will play Amiga MOD files, currently not all effects are supported.
 Effects 1,2,B,C,D,F are supported.
 Some MODs will require adjustments.